jiva00/BlogPlusM/README.md

 The refresh rate is fixed at 0.3 seconds, but the internal click speed is increased by 0.01 to 0.02 seconds.
 And I deleted the double click.

+- 2025.03.18. blogplus_v2.2.3 update

+I've solved a problem that can't be clicked before.
+I corrected the inter-click delay from 50, 50, 50, 50, 300 to 90, 20, 20, 20, 200.
+Depending on some network and computer specifications, it may be difficult to run.

 ---

 - Future Plans